Is interviewing a real estate agent such a daunting task?

 Yet, most people don’t even think twice about it, because once the idea of selling their home pops up in their minds, the first agent who they get exposed to, either through a marketing drop in their mail, via a ‘For Sale’ sign in someone’s yard, or even an open house, the vast majority of home sellers will hire that one particular agent on the spot!

-Personally, I always recommend my home sellers to interview 3 agents before choosing a real estate agent, as this will give them a much better feel for suggested marketing price, as well as see which agent’s personality is perhaps a better match!
+Personally, I always recommend my home sellers to interview 3 local agents before choosing a real estate agent, as this will give them a much better feel for suggested marketing price, as well as see which agent’s personality is perhaps a better match to theirs!

 Let’s hope this list of 10 questions on “How To Interview A Real Estate Agent When Selling Your Halifax Home” will come in very handy for you.

 Question #1: How long have you been a real estate agent?

 As much as enthusiasm and passion a beginning real estate agent might bring to the table, when it is time for contract negotiation, it will be the (negotiation) experience of the agent which will bring the deal to a successful close!